8ML/8Core/README.md

 8Core is a completely free to use and open-source spigot server codebase with core features:

 - Ranks and Permissions
-- Profile and Options Menu
+- Punishment System
 - Friends System
-- Modules System
+- Preferences System
-- Hub Manager
 - Command Manager
+- Plugin Messaging (Staff Messages, DM's, Party chat, Friend requests)
+- Report System
+- Module System:
+   - Hub Module:
+      - CosmeticsAPI
+      - Join Items
-- Cosmetics API
+   - Game Module:
       - Minigame API
+      - Map System

 8Core is easy for developers to build on, as all classes are well documented and easy to use.